 Rick has presented and taught Fly Tying Classes at the International Fly Tying Symposium and The Fly Fishing Shows.

-Active with Trout Unlimited and Contributor to their Blog.
+Active with Trout Unlimited and is the Southeaster PA Reginal Vice President and Contributor to their Blog.
 Sky Blue Outfitters is the only GOLD LEVEL TU Business in Pennsylvania.

 Main Office and Rick

 For Taylor, fly fishing is a way of life.
 After realizing the joys of becoming close with flowing waters, Taylor was driven to share his passion: a passion that began at age four and was accelerated when he became a fly fishing addict during his days at State College.
 There he honed his techniques for targeting wild trout on Spring Creek, Penns Creek, Big Fishing Creek, Little Juniata River, and more.
 Experienced in all facets of fly fishing, he focuses much of his time practicing the modern techniques of nymphing, due to its year-round effectiveness for trout.
 In addition, he obsessively pursues muskies, smallmouth bass, and carp with a fly rod.

 Taylor’s greatest satisfaction comes from sharing the joys of fly fishing, and helping others over come obstacles to better enjoy their time on the water.
 He will be available for guiding and teaching in Southeastern and Central PA, along with leading Destination Trips in PA and outside the state.

 Or fill out the form below.